40/10 year recertification Owner Notification and Repair Process

 Building recertification approval:

-When the recertification reports have been approved, the Building Official will issue a Building Recertification approval letter that will be sent to the Owner and the Professional Engineer and/or Architect of record.
-Retain this letter as proof of approval.
+When the recertification reports have been approved, the Building Official will issue a Building Recertification approval letter that will be sent to the Owner.
+Such letter should be retained as proof of approval.

 Click here for: